-This course help students practical, real-world understandings of several dimensions of leadership such as the nature of new realities and how one can improve insights into them and how one can identify and overcome resistance to change.
-As the world changes, our leadership styles and abilities also need to adapt and change.
-In this course we will examine the change environment and why organizations often fail at implementing change, because understanding the pathologies of change will provide the foundation that we will build upon to learn about the strategies and forces we need to understand to help us drive successful change.
+This course helps students gain practical, real-world understandings of several dimensions of leadership, such as the nature of new realities, how one can improve insights into them, and how one can identify and overcome resistance to change.
+As the world changes, our leadership styles and abilities must also adapt and change.
+In this course, we will examine the change environment and why organizations often fail at implementing change because understanding the pathologies of change will provide the foundation that we will build upon to learn about the strategies and forces we need to understand to help us drive successful change.